CagriCatik/Docalypt/README.md

 - If no models appear, use the log panel to inspect errors from the Ollama service and verify that the API is reachable at the default endpoint.
 - The GUI keeps heavy work in worker threads.
-If you need to exit while jobs are running, wait for them to finish or cancel the Ollama task from the Ollama CLI.
+If you need to exit while jobs are running, wait for them to finish or stop the Ollama task from the Ollama CLI.

 ## Development notes